arai-a/phabr/README.md

 # phabr?

-An extension to show the number of pending reviews in Phabricator to BMO.
+An extension to show the list of Phabricator pending reviews on BMO.